Cam Gordon: Political career

 Gordon was a co-founder of the Green Party of Minnesota, which was established in two founding conventions held in February and June 1994.

 In 1996, Gordon was the Green Party candidate for District 62A seat in the Minnesota House of Representatives.
 He was backed by the Minnesota New Party and received 25% of the vote, the highest percentage for a third party state office candidate in the state of Minnesota in 50 years.

 Gordon ran for Minneapolis City Council in 2001.
 He was defeated by DFL candidate Paul Zerby by 108 votes.

 Gordon served on the policy board of the Minneapolis Neighborhood Revitalization Program.

 On November 8, 2005, Cam Gordon was elected to represent Ward 2 on the Minneapolis City Council, defeating DFLer Cara J. Letofsky by 141 votes (2481 to 2340).
 He was endorsed by the Green Party of Minnesota, of which he was a former state party chair.
-Gordon was re-elected against token opposition in 2009 (with 84% of the vote), in 2013 (with 87% of the vote), and in 2017 (with 97% of the vote).
-He was only non-DFL member of the council, and was elected Minority Leader of the council in 2014.
+Gordon was re-elected in 2009 with 84% of the vote, in 2013 with 87%, and in 2017 with 97%.
+He was only the non-DFL member of the council, and was elected Minority Leader of the council in 2014.
 Gordon chaired the Health, Environment and Community Engagement Committee.
 He was one of two elected Green Party members in the Minneapolis municipal government along with Minneapolis Park and Recreation Board commissioner Annie Young until her death in 2018.